 What is a Direct Tax?

-Income tax, corporate tax, property tax, inheritance tax, and gift tax are some of the taxes that come under the purview of direct tax.
+Income tax, corporate tax, property tax, inheritance tax, and gift tax are some of the direct tax examples that come under the purview of direct tax.

 A direct tax is mostly based on the ability-to-pay premise.
 According to this economic theory, individuals with more resources or a higher income should pay a higher tax burden.
 Some critics argue that this serves as a disincentive for people to work hard and achieve more money because the more money they earn, the more taxes they must pay.